 Skyhawk Volleyball | Julia Noe - Assistant Coach

-Julia Noe is in her sixth season as an assistant volleyball coach at the University of Tennessee at Martin coaching staff since 2011.
-Noe was previously a volunteer assistant at Western Kentucky and an assistant coach of the prestigious Kentucky Indiana Volleyball Academy (KIVA) 18 Red club team based out of Louisville, Ky.
+Julia Noe is in her sixth season as an assistant volleyball coach at the University of Tennessee at Martin.
+She was previously a volunteer assistant at Western Kentucky and an assistant coach of the prestigious Kentucky Indiana Volleyball Academy (KIVA) 18 Red club team based out of Louisville, Ky.

 Primarily working with the setters at UT Martin, Noe has coached the only three Skyhawks to ever compile a triple-double in a match (Jenna Miller, Amanda Crask and Madison Bergren).
 Miller accomplished the feat during her senior season in 2011 while Crask compiled three triple-doubles in 2012-13 and Bergren accomplished the feat in 2014.

 Noe has also coached four of the six players in school history who have racked up at least 1,000 assists in a single season (Miller, Crask, Ellie Cain, Kelly Lean).

 Last fall, the Skyhawks divvied out 1,208 assists as Lean ranked fourth in the OVC with 1,076 assists.